 Several readers of Medellin Guru have asked for information about the malls in the Medellín metro area.

-- Santafé – the largest mall in Medellín located in El Poblado
+- Santafé – one of the largest malls in Medellín located in El Poblado

 - Mayorca Mega Plaza – a popular mall in Sabaneta with several outlet shops